MilanBrkic/issues_github_express/README.md

-This API imitates the issues in GitHub, covering all the CRUD operations needed.
+This API imitates the issues in GitHub, covering all the CRUD operations needed.<br/>
 API specification: https://documenter.getpostman.com/view/10653118/Tz5tYvgY